coolaj86/Tolmey/README.md

 Feel free to bug me if you want more info on this.

 ##Why the name Tolmey?
-"Tolmey" my horrible misspelling of [Ptolemy](http://en.wikipedia.org/wiki/Ptolemy), a famous Roman scientist.
+"Tolmey" is my horrible misspelling of [Ptolemy](http://en.wikipedia.org/wiki/Ptolemy), a famous Roman scientist.
 Among many other things, he was a famous cartographer and mapper.